Lars Eller: Washington Capitals (2016–2023)

 Eller returned to the Capitals for the 2017–18 season for the final year of his contract prior to becoming an unrestricted free agent.
 On 10 February 2018, Eller signed a five-year, $17.5 million contract extension with the Capitals.
 At the time of the signing, he had recorded 11 goals and 28 points through 53 games.
-On 7 June 2018 Eller won his first Stanley Cup when the Capitals defeated the first-year Vegas Golden Knights in five games.
-Eller scored the Cup-clinching goal, and finished the playoffs with seven goals and 18 points in 24 games.
+He finished the season with 18 goals and 20 assists for 38 points in 81 games as the Capitals as a team finished as the second-seed in the East.
+On 7 June, Eller won his first Stanley Cup when the Capitals defeated the first-year Vegas Golden Knights in five games.
+Eller scored the Cup-clinching goal, and finished the playoffs with seven goals and 11 assists for 18 points in all 24 games.
 He became the first NHL player born in Denmark to win a Stanley Cup and became the first player to bring the Cup to Denmark.